 Thick Chewy Chocolate Chip Cookies - The title says it all.
 A simple recipe that doesn’t require chilling the dough or a combination of different flours.
 Just make and bake.
 Crispy edges surround a thick, gooey, chewy center that will knock your socks off.

 I love chocolate chip cookies.
 Thin ones, fat ones, ones that have a crunch.
 Thick ones, flat ones, can’t have one without a bunch.
 But when I stumbled on these (by accident, or by fate), I have to say I was taken aback with the flavor and the chewy texture.
 These cookies will not disappoint.

 I was craving chocolate chip cookies but was limited with the ingredients I had on hand.
 I had dark brown sugar, one egg, and no vanilla.
 I specifically wanted thick chewy chocolate chip cookies, and I had every intention of making them.

-So what makes this chewy chocolate chip cookie recipe different from others?
+So what makes this chocolate chip cookie recipe different?

 Substituting and changing the proportion of the ingredients.
 The ingredient/proportion breakdown: